paritytech/polkadot-sdk/bridges/modules/messages/README.md

 The messages module supports instances.
 Every module instance is supposed to bridge this chain and some bridged chain.
 To bridge with another chain, using another instance is suggested (this isn't forced anywhere in the code, though).
+Keep in mind, that the pallet may be used to build virtual channels between multiple chains, as we do in our [Polkadot <> Kusama bridge](../../docs/polkadot-kusama-bridge-overview.md).
+There, the pallet actually bridges only two parachains - Kusama Bridge Hub and Polkadot Bridge Hub.
+However, other Kusama and Polkadot parachains are able to send (XCM) messages to their Bridge Hubs.
+The messages will be delivered to the other side of the bridge and routed to the proper destination parachain within the bridged chain consensus.

 Message submitters may track message progress by inspecting module events.
-When Message is accepted, the `MessageAccepted` event is emitted in the `send_message()` transaction.
+When Message is accepted, the `MessageAccepted` event is emitted.
 The event contains both message lane identifier and nonce that has been assigned to the message.
 When a message is delivered to the target chain, the `MessagesDelivered` event is emitted from the `receive_messages_delivery_proof()` transaction.
-The `MessagesDelivered` contains the message lane identifier, inclusive range of delivered message nonces and their single-bit dispatch results.
+The `MessagesDelivered` contains the message lane identifier and inclusive range of delivered message nonces.

-Please note that the meaning of the 'dispatch result' is determined by the message dispatcher at the target chain.
-For example, in case of immediate call dispatcher it will be the `true` if call has been successfully dispatched and `false` if it has only been delivered.
-This simple mechanism built into the messages module allows building basic bridge applications, which only care whether their messages have been successfully dispatched or not.
-More sophisticated applications may use their own dispatch result delivery mechanism to deliver something larger than single bit.
+The pallet provides no means to get the result of message dispatch at the target chain.
+If that is required, it must be done outside of the pallet.
+For example, XCM messages, when dispatched, have special instructions to send some data back to the sender.
+Other dispatchers may use similar mechanism for that.
 ### How to plug-in Messages Module to Send Messages to the Bridged Chain?

 The `pallet_bridge_messages::Config` trait has 3 main associated types that are used to work with